 There is another factor that has started bubbling up in my mind recently.
 I grew up in an atheist household.
 The only religious services I’ve ever attended have been in foreign languages while travelling overseas.
 I’ve long had concerns over the unspeakable ills that have been done for many years in the name of organized religion.
 And yet… Religion makes a regular appearance in a number of the blogs that I read regularly, and this has provided some interesting food for thought.
 I’ve been reminded of the deeply powerful and positive role that religion can play, as a source of strength, hope, and meaning.
 Is faith a missing piece of the puzzle in the search for forgiveness?

 And when you stand praying, if you hold anything against anyone, forgive them, so that your Father in heaven may forgive you your sins – Mark 11:25

-I’m the first to admit I have spent very little time looking at the bible, and I found the above passage courtesy of Google, but I wonder, is it easier to find motivation to forgive if there’s something in it for you?
-Of course that’s not the intended biblical meaning, and there’s something “in it for me” regardless of how I might find forgiveness, but sometimes a little extrinsic motivation can be useful when the intrinsic motivation just isn’t coming.
+I’m the first to admit that I’ve spent very little time looking at the bible, and I found the above passage courtesy of Google.
+I wonder, though, is it easier to find the motivation to forgive if there’s something in it for you?
+Of course, that’s not the intended biblical meaning, and there’s something “in it for me” regardless of how I might find forgiveness, but sometimes a little extrinsic motivation can be useful when the intrinsic motivation just isn’t coming.

 Perhaps faith in a higher power can act as a beacon to guide the way along difficult journeys.
 I certainly feel like I could use at least a signpost some of the time.
 While I’m unlikely to let go of my concerns with organized religion anytime soon, maybe it really is time for some soul-searching to see if there’s some sort of higher power/purpose/meaning, whatever that may be, that could allow me to move beyond whatever it is that’s holding me back, and find the strength to forgive.